songster-sa/aws-developer-associate-notes/readme.md

 ## AWS security services
 - Shield
     - on layer 3 and 4
-    - protect against distributed denial of service attacks
+    - protect against distributed denial of service attacks - by default amazon secures this for all services
 - WAF
     - SQL injections
     - cross site scripting